-Fixing Stephen’s death (Acts 7:51-60) to an exact day involves using prophecy, which if true, will offer not only an element of certainty to this study but also a degree of importance of his death.
-That is, Stephen’s death would have particular significance for the new body of believers and for time of the coming of the Kingdom of God.
+Fixing Stephen’s death (Acts 7:51-60) to an exact day involves using prophecy, which, if true, will offer not only an element of certainty to this study but also place a great degree of importance of his death.
+That is, Stephen’s death would have a particular significance for the new body of believers and for time of the coming of the Kingdom of God.
 As I hope to show, Stephen’s death is tied up in the 70 Weeks Prophecy of Daniel 9.
-This prophecy identifies the Messiah.
-That is, it points to him beyond all doubt and identifies Jesus as the long awaited Son of David, the Anointed of God.
+Daniel’s prophecy identifies the Messiah.
+Daniel points to him and, beyond all doubt, identifies Jesus as the long awaited Son of David, the Anointed of God.

-The second division covered the time from the celebration of the finishing of the walls and the Temple, a period of 62 weeks of years or 434 years, (or 49 + 434 = 483 years) to bring us to the **beginning** of the Messiah’s ministry.
-This leaves us with the final week of years or 7 years which points us to the ministry of Jesus, infallibly identifying him as the Messiah in the context of Daniel’s prophecy.
+The second division covered the time from the celebration of the finishing of the walls and the Temple, a period of 62 weeks of years or 434 years, (49 + 434 = 483 years), which brings us to the **beginning** of the Messiah’s ministry.
+This leaves us with the final week of years or 7 years, and it points us to the ministry of Jesus, thus, infallibly identifying him as the Messiah in the context of Daniel’s prophecy.

 Scripture shows that the Messiah would be cut in the middle of the week or 3 ½ years into the seventieth week of Daniel’s prophecy (Daniel 9:24).
 This is exactly what occurred with the crucifixion.
 This seventieth week is further divided in Daniel 12 where the angel tells Daniel how everything will end.
-The first part is described as “times, time and half a time” (Daniel 12:7), after which the power of the holy people will be scattered.
-The next division is 1290 days which is defined as a time between when the Daily Sacrifice is taken away and the abomination of desolation is set up (Daniel 12:11).
-The finial portion of the 70th week is described as a blessing for those who wait, and its duration is 1335 days (Daniel 12:12).
+The first part is described as “times, time and half a time” (Daniel 12:7), after which “the power of the holy people will be scattered.”
+The next division is 1290 days which is defined as a time, when the Daily Sacrifice is taken away and the abomination of desolation is set up (Daniel 12:11).
 Long-story-short, the “times, time and half a time” in Daniel answers to the 1260 days of Revelation (Daniel 12:7, compare Revelation 12:6).
 The 1290 days in Daniel answers to the “times, time and half of time” in Revelation (Daniel 12 :11, compare Revelation 12:14).
-Together, the 1260 days and the 1290 days comprise the 70th week of the 70 Weeks Prophecy., and both periods of time are prophesied to end in bloodshed.
+Together, the 1260 days and the 1290 days comprise the 70th week of the 70 Weeks Prophecy, and both periods of time are prophesied to end in bloodshed.

 “And one week shall establish the covenant with many.
 And in the midst of the week my sacrifice and drink offering shall be taken away: and on the Temple shall be the abomination of desolations; and at the end of the time an end shall be put to the desolation” (Daniel 9:24).

 In Revelation 12 it is noted that the woman (the disciples of Jesus or the church) had safety during the entire “week” of years.
 During the 1260 days, or the period of Jesus public ministry, the disciples were protected by Jesus and he didn’t lose one (John 17:12; 18:9).
-During the next 3 ½ years or the 1290 days the woman (the church) was again protected by God, but when it was complete, the persecution began—Stephen was the first martyr, so his death pointed to the Jews’ final rejection of their Messiah (Jezebel in Revelation 2:20-21), and do to this unbelief, the latter half of Daniel’s 70 Weeks Prophecy.
-This occurred as stated above on the Day of Atonement, 34 AD.
-This year assumes Jesus began his ministry on the Feast of Trumpets 27 AD and was crucified on Wednesday afternoon on the Passover Day, 31 AD.
+During the next 3 ½ years or a period of 1290 days the woman (the church) was again protected by God, but when it was complete, the persecution began.
+Stephen was the first martyr, so his death pointed to the Jews’ final rejection of their Messiah (Jezebel in Revelation 2:20-21), and do to this unbelief, the latter half of Daniel’s 70 Weeks Prophecy would be delayed and end in tragedy for the nation (70 AD), instead of vindication (34 AD).